semiversus/python-broqer/README.rst

 ========

 In other frameworks a *Publisher* is sometimes called *Oberservable*.
 A *Subscriber* is able to observe changes the publisher is emitting.
-With this basics you're able to use the observer pattern - let's see!
+With these basics you're able to use the observer pattern - let's see!

 Observer pattern